 Introduction: Best cold air intake systems for your Ford F150

-If your reading this, then your probably looking to add some horsepower and grunt to your Ford F150.
+If you’re reading this, then your probably looking to add some horsepower and grunt to your Ford F150.
 Well, you’ve come to the right place!
 As you probably already know, stock cool air intakes restrict the amount of cold airflow to your engine.
 This results in less horses being made and a muffled intake noise – the opposite of what we want to achieve!
 A shiny new air intake for your Ford will do more than just look good under the hood – it will increase power, throttle response and sound sick!

 So how does a cold air intake system work ?